 Cash provided by (used in):

-Operating activities $ 1,228 $ 1,640
+Operating activities $ 5,042 $ 1,228 $ 1,640

-Investing activities (3,507) (3,965)
+Investing activities (4,128) (3,507) (3,965)

-Financing activities 2,456 2,266
+Financing activities 205 2,456 2,266

+Net cash provided by operating activities increased $3,814 million in 2000, primarily reflecting decreases in working capital and positive operating results, partially offset by cash used to purchase merchant assets and investments and price risk management activities.

 Net cash provided by operating activities decreased $412 million in 1999, primarily reflecting increases in working capital and net assets from price risk management activities, partially offset by increased earnings and higher proceeds from sales of merchant assets and investments.
+The 1998 amount reflects positive operating cash flow from Enron’s major business segments, proceeds from sales of interests in energy-related merchant assets and cash from timing and other changes related to Enron’s commodity portfolio, partially offset by new investments in merchant assets and investments.

-Net cash used in investing activities primarily reflects capital expenditures and equity investments, which total $ million in 2000, $3,085 million in 1999 and $3,564 million in 1998.
-See “Capital Expenditures and Equity Investments” below.
-Partially offsetting these uses of cash were proceeds from the sales of non-merchant assets totaling $ million in 2000, $294 million in 1999 and $239 million in 1998.
+Net cash used in investing activities primarily reflects capital expenditures and equity investments, which total $3,296 million in 2000, $3,085 million in 1999 and $3,564 million in 1998.
+See “Capital Expenditures and Equity Investments” below and cash used for business acquisitions.
+See Note 2 to the Consolidated Financial Statements.
+Partially offsetting these uses of cash were proceeds from the sales of non-merchant assets including certain European energy operations and an international power project which totaled $598 million in 2000.
+Proceeds from non-merchant asset sales were $294 million in 1999 and $239 million in 1998.

+Cash provided by financing activities in 2000 include proceeds from the formation of a majority-owned limited liability company and the issuance of common stock related to employee benefit plans, partially offset by net retirements of short- and long-term debt.

-Cash provided by financing activities in 1999 included $1,504 million from the net issuance of short- and long-term debt,$852 million from the issuance of common stock and$568 million from the formation of majority-owned limited partnerships, partially offset by payments of$467 million for dividends.
-Cash provided by financing activities in 1998 included $875 million from the net issuance of short- and long-term debt,$867 million from the issuance of common stock and$828 million primarily from the sale of a minority interest in a subsidiary, partially offset by payments of$414 million for dividends.
+Cash provided by financing activities in 1999 included proceeds from the net issuance of short- and long-term debt, the issuance of common stock and the formation of majority-owned limited partnerships, partially offset by payments of dividends.
+Cash provided by financing activities in 1998 included proceeds from the net issuance of short- and long-term debt, the issuance of common stock and the sale of a minority interest in a subsidiary, partially offset by payments of dividends.

 Capital Expenditures and Equity Investments